What to expect at Providence if you join us for Worship...

 PRC understands that God especially desires praise from the hearts and mouths of each person in the worship assembly (Col. 3:16).
 We read and pray the Psalms, but we also sing the Psalms.
 In fact, as much as we love good biblical hymnody, the Psalms have the principal place in our worship, since this is the songbook which God has given His church.

-After worship, the fellowship of the saints continues as we greet and encourage each other as members of God's family.
-But on the first Sunday of the month, we have a fellowship meal after the morning service; and after every evening service we share a meal together.
-We invite you to visit Providence for worship, and to remain afterward so that you may be included in this Christian community that is united in one faith and in the love God set upon us in Christ.
+After worship, the fellowship of the saints continues as we greet and encourage each other as members of God's family (Heb.
+10:24-25).
+On the first Sunday of each month, we have a fellowship meal after the morning service.
+Moreover, after every evening service we share a meal together.
+We invite you to visit Providence for worship, and then to remain afterward so that you may take part in this Christian community that is united in one faith and in the love God has given us in Christ.